Jesus College, Cambridge: Chapel

 The College Chapel was founded in 1157 and took until 1245 to complete, and is believed to be the oldest university building in Cambridge still in use.
-Originally it was the chapel of the Benedictine Convent of St Mary and St Radegund, which was dissolved by Bishop John Alcock.
+Originally it was the chapel of the Benedictine Convent of St. Mary and St. Radegund, which was dissolved by Bishop John Alcock.

 The original structure of the chapel was cruciform in shape and the nave had both north and south aisles.
 A high, pitched roof was surmounted by a belfry and steeple; this collapsed in 1277.
 The chapel was also used as the parish church of St Radegund.
 Twice the chapel was ravaged by fire, in 1313 and 1376.

 When the college took over the precincts during the 15th century, the parish was renamed after the college as Jesus parish, with the churchyard still being used for burials.
-This, however, was short-lived, as by the middle of the 16th century Jesus' parish was absorbed into that of All Saints.
+This was short-lived, as by the middle of the 16th century Jesus' parish was absorbed into that of All Saints.
 Significant alterations were carried out to the church under Alcock, transforming the cathedral-sized church, which was the largest in Cambridge into a College chapel for a small group of scholars.
 A large part of the original nave was replaced by College rooms, and subsequently part of the Master's Lodge.

 The misericords were created by the architect Augustus Pugin between 1849 and 1853.
 Pugin used fragments of the misericords dating from 1500, which had been preserved in the Master's Lodge as templates.
 Repairs were also undertaken by George Frederick Bodley between 1864 and 1867, who commissioned decorative schemes from Morris, Marshall, Faulkner & Co.
 The same firm returned in the 1870s to install stained glass.

-Said and sung services are held every day during the term.
-Choral Evensong take place four times a week (Tuesdays, Thursdays, Saturdays, and Sundays), and is sung Eucharist on Sunday mornings.
+Said and sung services are held every day during term.
+Choral Evensong takes place four times a week (Tuesdays, Thursdays, Saturdays, and Sundays), and sung Eucharist on Sunday mornings.
 There are also Compline twice a term, as well as Masses on major holy days.
-The chapel, famed for its warm but clean acoustics, is also much sought-after space for concerts and recitals, as well as recordings.
+The chapel, famed for its warm but clean acoustics, is also a much sought-after space for concerts and recitals, as well as recordings.

 Choir

-Jesus College maintains two highly regarded choirs, the College Choir and the Chapel Choir.
+Jesus College maintains two choirs, the College Choir and the Chapel Choir.